-So there’s this famous quote that you may have heard in one form or another around the interwebs.
-I think I finally found the original quote and who said it (but let me know if you think I’m mistaken):
+There is a famous quote that you may have heard in one form or another.
+I think I finally found the original quote and who said it (but let me know if you think I'm mistaken):

 "The Christian army is the only army that shoots and buries its wounded." -Dr. Freddie Gage